 The fund has several different classes of shares.
 Shares of each class represent an interest in the same investment portfolio.
 Each class has pro rata rights as to voting, redemption, dividends and liquidation, except that each class bears different distribution expenses and may bear different transfer agent fees and other expenses properly attributable to the particular class as approved by the board of trustees and set forth in the fund's rule 18f-3 Plan.
 Each class' shareholders have exclusive voting rights with respect to the respective class' rule 12b-1 plans adopted in connection with the distribution of shares and on other matters in which the interests of one class are different from interests in another class.
-Shares of all classes of the fund vote together on matters that affect all classes in substantially the same manner.
+Shares of all classes of all classes of all classes of shares are not expense.
 Each class votes as a class on matters that affect that class alone.
 Note that 529 college savings plan account owners invested in Class 529 shares are not shareholders of the fund and, accordingly, do not have the rights of a shareholder, such as the right to vote proxies relating to fund shares.
-As the legal owner of the fund's Class 529 shares, Virginia College Savings PlanSM (Virginia529SM) will vote any proxies relating to the fund's Class 529 shares.
+As the legal owner of the fund's Class 529 shares, Virginia College Savings Plan shares.
+Will vote any proxies relating to the fund's Class 529 shares.
 In addition, the trustees have the authority to establish new series and classes of shares, and to split or combine outstanding shares into a greater or lesser number, without shareholder approval.

 The fund does not hold annual meetings of shareholders.
 However, significant matters that require shareholder approval, such as certain elections of board members or a change in a fundamental investment policy, will be presented to shareholders at a meeting called for such purpose.
-Shareholders have one vote per share owned
+Shareholders have one vote per share owned.